junegunn/vim-easy-align/README.md

 With the mapping, you can align selected lines of text with only a few keystrokes.

 1. `<Enter>` key to start interactive EasyAlign command
-1. Optional Enter keys to toggle right-justification mode
+1. Optional Enter keys to select align mode (left, right, or center)
 1. Optional field number (default: 1)
     - `1`         Around the 1st occurrences of delimiters
     - `2`         Around the 2nd occurrences of delimiters